lbl-srg/modelica-buildings/userGuide/source/bestPractice.rst

 Best Practice
 =============

 This section explains to library users best practice in creating new system models.
-The selected topics are based on problems that we often observed with users who are new to Modelica.
+The selected topics are based on problems that are often observed with new users of Modelica.
 Experienced users of Modelica may skip this section.

 Organization of packages
 ------------------------

 When developing models, one should distinguish between a library which contains widely applicable models, such as the `Buildings` library, and an application-specific model which may be created for a specific building and is of limited use for other applications.
-We recommend to store application-specific models outside of the `Buildings` library.
+We recommend storing application-specific models outside of the `Buildings` library.
 This will allow replacing the `Buildings` library with a new version without having to change the application-specific model.
 If during the course of the development of application-specific models, some models turn out to be of interest for other applications, then they can be contributed to the development of the `Buildings` library, as described in the section :ref:`Development`.

 Building large system models
 ----------------------------

-When creating a large system model, it is typically easiest to build the system model through the composition of subsystem models that can be tested in isolation.
-For example, the package `Buildings.Examples.ChillerPlant.BaseClasses.Controls.Examples <http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Examples_ChillerPlant_BaseClasses_Controls_Examples.html#Buildings.Examples.ChillerPlant.BaseClasses.Controls.Examples>`_ contains small test models that were used to test individual components for use in the large system model `Buildings.Examples.ChillerPlant <http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Examples_ChillerPlant.html#Buildings.Examples.ChillerPlant>`_.
+When creating a large system model, it is typically easier to build the system model through the composition of subsystem models that can be tested in isolation.
+For example, the package `Buildings.Examples.ChillerPlant.BaseClasses.Controls.Examples <http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Examples_ChillerPlant_BaseClasses_Controls_Examples.html#Buildings.Examples.ChillerPlant.BaseClasses.Controls.Examples>`_ contains small test models that are used to test individual components in the large system model `Buildings.Examples.ChillerPlant <http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Examples_ChillerPlant.html#Buildings.Examples.ChillerPlant>`_.
 Creating small test models typically saves time as the proper response of controls, and the proper operation of subsystems, can be tested in isolation of complex system-interactions that are often present in large models.